other-wan/Rock-Paper-Scissors/README.md

-"# Rock-Paper-Scissors"\n
+"# Rock-Paper-Scissors"

-An I4GxZuri Task to play a game of rock|paper|Scissors
+An I4GxZuri Task to play a game of rock|paper|Scissors.
 No link is attached.
 Kindly open main.py to access the code.